microsoft/nn-Meter/README.md

 #### How the demo works

-Refer to https://nni.readthedocs.io/en/stable/nas.html for how to perform NAS by NNI.
+Refer to [nni doc ](https://nni.readthedocs.io/en/stable/nas.html)for how to perform NAS by NNI.

 To support latency-aware NAS, you first need a `Strategy` that supports filtering the models by latency.
 We provide such a filter named `LatencyFilter` in NNI and initialize a `Random` strategy with the filter: